-Fidelity Payment Services Lawsuits
+Fidelity Payment Services Lawsuits and Fines

 We have not found any outstanding class-action lawsuits or FTC complaints filed against Fidelity Payment Services.
-Dissatisfied merchants who wish to pursue a non-litigious course of action against the company should consider reporting it to the relevant supervisory organizations.
+Dissatisfied clients who wish to pursue a non-litigious course of action against the company should consider reporting it to the relevant supervisory organizations.

 Fidelity Payment Services Customer Support Options